lwang-astro/PeTar/README.md

 Then after the line "Finish parameter initialization", The status of the simulation is updated every output time interval (the option -o).
-The cotent style is like:
+The content of the status has a style like:
 - Time, number of real particles, all particles (including artificial particles), removed particles and escaped particles; in local (first MPI process) and in global (all MPI process)
 - Energy check: two rows are printed.
 First shows the physical energy; Second shows the slow-down energy (see reference printed in _petar_ commander).
     - Error/Total: relative error of current step